DrCoolzic/esphome-docs/components/sc16is75x.rst

 .. caution::
-  Currently, due to some internal limitation, it is necessary to declare a ``uart:`` component in your configuration even if you do not need one.
+  Currently, due to some internal limitation, it is necessary to declare a ``uart:`` component in your configuration **even if you do not need one**.
 See the example above.
 This requirement might disappear in the future.

 Choosing an I²C to UART components